Expungement Vs. Order Of Nondisclosure: Clearing Your Record In Frisco, TX

 Can A DWI Be Expunged In Texas?

 In Texas, a DWI conviction cannot be expunged.
-However, if the DWI charge was dismissed or if you were found “not guilty” at trial, you are likely eligible for an expunction.
-Furthermore, under newer criminal record-sealing provisions in Texas law, some first-time DWI convictions may be eligible for an Order of Nondisclosure if certain conditions are met, such as maintaining a clean record for a set period and successfully completing all court requirements.
+However, if the DWI charge was dismissed or if you were found "not guilty" at trial, you are likely eligible for an expunction.
+Also, under newer criminal record-sealing provisions in Texas law, some first-time DWI convictions may be eligible for an Order of Nondisclosure if certain conditions are met, such as maintaining a clean record for a set period and successfully completing all court requirements.
 This allows the record to be hidden from the general public.

 Will An Expungement Clear My Record From Private Background Check Websites?